Try to complete as many loops as possible, getting a little bit better each time.

 Let me attempt to describe the job, at least as I’ve experienced it, for anybody who might be interested in this sort of role.

 Back in the day, we used this diagram as part of introducing new employees to the development and product teams at Trade Me, to try and describe the broader product management process that we were part of.
 I think this is generic enough that it could be applied to any team working on developing a product or service, whether it’s brand new (as Trade Me was then) or decades old (as Trade Me is now).

 There are six links in the infinite loop, so let’s go through them.

-The first and most important thing to realise about any release it that it’s not an end point.
+The first and most important thing to realise about any product release it that it’s not an end point.
 It’s just another link in an infinite loop.

 This can be tough to understand for technical people who have predominantly worked in a project environment, for example as you would commonly experience in a consulting business.
-In that world, projects have a defined beginning and end and then everybody moves onto the next project, and the software moves into “business-as-usual” or maintenance mode.
+In that world, projects have a defined beginning and end and then everybody involved moves onto the next project, and the software moves into “business-as-usual” or maintenance mode.